Why Your Eyes Keep Wandering When You Read (And How to Stop It)

 Strip away everything that isn't the content you're reading:

-- Use a distraction-free reader like Nook that removes ads, sidebars, and navigation
+- Use Nook to remove ads, sidebars, and navigation

 - Close unnecessary tabs before you start reading